chec/commerce.js/docs/04_Concepts.md

 When you register for a Chec account, you'll be assigned two sets of these keys: live and sandbox.
 We highly recommend using your sandbox key until you're ready to deploy your new project live.
-Orders created with sandbox keys can easily be cleared from the Chec Dashboard, and will automatically use the "Test Gateway" for payment processing.
+Orders created with sandbox keys can easily be cleared from the Chec Dashboard.
+They will automatically use the "Test Gateway" for payment processing.

 ---

 ## Checkout tokens

-Checkout tokens need to be generated before you are able to **capture an order**.
+Checkout tokens need to be generated before you can **capture an order**.
 A [checkout token](/docs/api/?javascript--cjs#generate-token) contains everything you would need to implement a checkout process and a unique purchasing experience for your users.
-For example, the returned object will contain properties such as shipping options, discount codes available, or other fields that are needed to be collected.
+For example, the returned object will have properties such as shipping options, discount codes available, or other fields that are needed to be collected.

-To generate a checkout token, all you need to provide is the permalink or ID of the product, or the cart ID you'd like to generate a checkout for.
+To generate a checkout token, all you need to provide is the permalink or ID of the product or the cart ID you'd like to generate a checkout for.
 See [here](/docs/api/#generate-token) for the required parameters.

 ---